Schedule

 Milligan leads a session on evaluating “intelligence”.

 - On the Measure of Intelligence (paper).
+See also ARC Prize.

 - Sudoku-Bench: Evaluating creative reasoning with Sudoku variants (paper).